eric-spoerner/MechaCar_Statistical_Analysis/README.md

 F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11
 ```

-Vehicle length and ground clearance variables appear to have the most non-random amount of variance based on their minuscule p scores, and therefore the most direct impact on the car's MPG.
+**Vehicle length** and **ground clearance** variables appear to have the most non-random amount of variance based on their minuscule p scores, and therefore the most direct impact on the car's MPG.
 This is made clear by their coefficients in the linear regression model, which are **6.267** and **3.546**, respectively.

 This linear regression model can be considered strongly predictive of MPG given the r-squared value of **0.7149**.
 Along with a p-value of **5.35e-11**, which is effectively zero, we can confidently reject the null hypothesis that these data points are not predictive.

 ## Summary Statistics on Suspension Coils

-Results of suspension coils from multiple production lots.
-Testing the weight capacity as measured in PSI of each lot.
+This analysis tests the weight capacity as measured in PSI of each lot.
 Design specifications for the car dictate that the variance of the suspension coils must not exceed 100 PSI.
 This data was tested both in total for all produced coils, as well as based on all three unique production lots.

 ### Total summary
 ```